Corey Bailey

 items with the chosen solution and set them in the sun to dry.
 All of the items to

-about four times over the course of a week.
-Ultraviolet light works well indoors, if
+four times over the course of a week.
+Ultraviolet light works well indoors, if you

 augment sunlight.

-the items a second time.
-Because I'm anal about mold, I use disposable PPE
+items a second time.
+Because I'm anal about mold, I use disposable PPE and

-and dispose of it after one use.
-The one exception is the respirator, which gets
+dispose of it after one use.
+The one exception is the respirator, which gets rinsed

 Reel-to-reel tapes are wound from one reel to another, one at a time, using a